aurorax-space/idl-aurorax/README.md

 Since IDL 8.7.1, there exists an IDL package manager called [ipm](https://www.l3harrisgeospatial.com/docs/ipm.html#INSTALL).
 We can use this to install the idl-aurorax library with a single command.

-On the IDL command prompt, run the following:
+From the IDL command prompt, run the following:

 ```idl
 IDL> ipm,/install,'https://data.aurorax.space/data/software/idl-aurorax/latest.zip'